jyock97/unity_2d_action_platformer/README.md

    5. ### Game Over Menu

       Displayed when the Player dies.
-Will open the Main Menu after a few secods.
+Will open the Main Menu after a few seconds.

    6. ### GUI Life